cjkihl/cjkihl/packages/with-coolify-env/README.md

 1. **Authentication Errors**: Ensure your Coolify token is valid and has the necessary permissions
 2. **Network Timeouts**: The API request has a 30-second timeout.
 Check your network connection
 3. **Invalid App ID**: Verify that the application ID exists in your Coolify instance
-4. **Production Environment**: By default, the tool skips loading in production.
-Use `skipInProduction: false` to override

 ### Debug Mode